 New Trends in the Cosmetic Industry

 25. In 2020, the most popular brands in Europe were Nivea, Colgate, and Dove.

 Consumer reach points determine the number of households that bought the product and the frequency of purchase.
 Health and beauty industry statistics show that Nivea is immensely popular among European consumers.

-Last year, the German brand reached 546 million consumers.
-Colgate follows with 465 million and Dove, with 305 million.
+The latest stats show the German brand reached 546 million consumers.
+Colgate followed with 465 million and Dove, with 305 million.

 (Euromonitor, L’Oreal, Olay)

 The most frequently mentioned technical innovation is the virtual try-on.
 The pandemic encouraged retailers to introduce it, and 20% of US retailers currently wish to implement it.
 Before the pandemic, only 8% of retailers said the same.